 The Port of Tacoma continues its participation in the Tacoma Public Utilities' Bright Rebates Program and working with Tacoma Power to implement lighting retrofits that will conserve energy.
 Through the Bright Rebates Program, Tacoma Power pays for up to 70% of a retrofit project cost.
-Typically the remaining 30 % is recouped through reduced energy bills within two to 2.5 years.
+Typically the remaining 30% is recouped through reduced energy bills within two to 2.5 years.
 The Port continues to complete retrofits on all lighting and fixture components in order to reduce energy consumption.
-For 2013/2014 the Port is proposing to replace 1,000-watt lamps with 775-watt lamps that provide comparable light and piloting a new generation of lighting such as light - emitting diode (LED) and light-emitting plasma (LEP) application.
-The proposed project locations include the North Intermodal Yard, the South Intermodal Yard, the South Intermodal Support Rail Yard and a portion of Port Property at the Husky Terminal.
+In 2014 the Port replaced 1,000-watt lamps with 775-watt lamps that provide comparable light at the North Intermodal Yard, the South Intermodal Yard, the South Intermodal Yard, the Husky Terminal.